andreaheilrath/doc/README.md

 In the last decades it comes more and more into question how and if scientific knowledge can be truly objective {% cite daston2007 galison1998 %}.  {% cite jones1998  daston2007 %}
 Objectivity has also come under criticism in Feminist Studies and new concepts have emerged.
 As Donna Haraway puts it in her essay about situated knowledge {% cite haraway1988 %}, science tries to ''see everything from nowhere''.
-Knowlege production is now more and more put into context, also beyond disciplines and beyond universities {% cite gibbons1994 %}.
+Knowledge production is now more and more put into context, also beyond disciplines and beyond universities {% cite gibbons1994 %}.
 To take it a step further, one can ask about the general relation between science and society {% cite nowotny2001 %} and especially the role of images in science communication {% cite pauwels2005 %}.